Vietnamese New Year 2023

 How is Tet celebrated?

 Since Tet occupies an important role in Vietnamese’s religious beliefs, Vietnamese will begin their preparations well in advance of the upcoming New Year.
-In an effort to get rid of the bad luck of the old year, people will spend a few days cleaning their homes, polishing every utensil, or even repaint and decorate the house with kumquat tree, branches of peach blossom, and many other colorful flowers.
+In an effort to get rid of the bad luck of the old year, people will spend a few days cleaning their homes, polishing every utensil, or even repaint and decorate the house with kumquat trees, branches of peach blossoms, and many other colorful flowers.
 The ancestral altar is specially taken care of, with careful decoration of five kinds of fruits and votive papers, along with many religious rituals.
-Everybody, especially children, buy new clothes and shoes to wear on the first days of New Year.
-People also try to pay all their pending debts and resolve all the arguments among colleagues, friends or members of the family.
+Everybody, especially children, buys new clothes and shoes to wear on the first days of New Year.
+People also try to pay all their pending debts and resolve all the arguments among colleagues, friends, or members of the family.

-Like other Asian countries, Vietnamese believe that the color of red and yellow will bring good fortune, which may explain why these colors can be seen everywhere in Lunar New Year.
-People consider what they do on the dawn of Tet will determine their fate for the whole year, hence people always smile and behave as nice as they can in the hope for a better year.
+Like other Asian countries, the Vietnamese believe that the color red and yellow will bring good fortune, which may explain why these colors can be seen everywhere on Lunar New Year.
+People consider what they do on the dawn of Tet will determine their fate for the whole year, hence people always smile and behave as nicely as they can in the hope of a better year.
 Besides, gifts are exchanged between family members and friends and relatives, while children receive lucky money kept in red envelopes.

 No matter where Tet is celebrated, it must be clarified from the beginning that Tet is not a day, but several days of celebration.

-The general process is as follow (all dates quoted in lunar calendar):
+The general process is as follows (all dates quoted in the lunar calendar):

 Ông Công, Ông Táo Day (Kitchen God day) – December 23rd